sbt/sbt/src/sphinx/Detailed-Topics/Proxy-Repositories.rst

 * Nexus_

 Once you have a proxy repository installed and configured, then it's time to configure SBT for your needs.
+Read the note at the bottom about proxy issues with ivy repositories.

 sbt Configuration